jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/trackplan/index.md

 1. Click **TRACK & PLAN**.

 2. Review the My Work view.
 From this view, you can see all of the project work items that are assigned to you.
-Because you're the only person working on this project, assign ownership of all work items to your Jazz ID.
+Because you're the only person working on this project, assign ownership of all work items to your alias.
 The fastest way to do this is to create your work items from this view.

 2. In the **Create a work item** field, type a summary for the first work item: `Create a simple chat page for our site.` Press **Enter** to create the task.
 **Note**: The default work item type is **Task** (<img src="/tutorials/trackplan/images/task.gif"  align="bottom" style="display: inline; margin: 0px; border-style: none; margin-bottom: -10px;">).